DFHack/dfhack/docs/guides/modding-guide.rst

 Now, you may have noticed that you won't be able to register multiple callbacks with a single key named after your mod.
-You can, of course, call all the functions you want from a single registed callback.
+You can, of course, call all the functions you want from a single registered callback.
 Alternately, you can create multiple callbacks using different keys, using your mod ID as a key name prefix.
 If you do register multiple callbacks, though, there are no guarantees about the call order.

 Custom raw tokens
 -----------------